Mortens4444/Mtf.Joystick/ReadMe.md

 #### Parameters

+- `Func<int> getDeviceIndex`: Function to provide the correct joystick index.
 - `Func<bool> continuePulling`: Function to determine if polling should continue.
 - `Func<int> getDeltaModifier`: Function to provide a value for scaling joystick axis movements.
 - `Func<int> getMinimumDelta`: Function to provide the minimum threshold for movement detection.